ZaoLahma/RpiCamServer/README.md

 # RpiCamServer
 A TCP server that allows transmission of pixel data from the Raspberry Pi camera to the local network.
 It currently supports fetching individual images, as well as sending a stream of images over the local network.
+The communication towards the RpiCamServer is done through a simple json interface.

 The demo project serves as an API description for now.
 Might put more effort into a better description later.